Finder makes money from featured partners, but editorial opinions are our own.

 There are several advantages of doing this, but the main one is you're able to use the money to buy more shares without paying any brokerage fees.

-It's also a good, passive way to increase your position in a company gradually over time with little to no effort from you.
-It's a good set-and-forget investment strategy: once you opt in, it all happens in the background automatically.
+It's also a way to increase your position in a company gradually over time with little to no effort from you.

-One downside of opting in to a DRV is you're unable to use that cash for day-to-day purchases like you could if you had received it in your bank account.
+One downside of opting in to a DRP is you're unable to use that cash for day-to-day purchases like you could if you had received it in your bank account.
 You also don't get to choose at what share price you'd like to buy more shares: the shares are automatically bought on your behalf on the date of the dividend payment.

 • How often are dividends paid?
 Some companies pay dividends several times a year while others only pay once.